gatsbyjs/gatsby/docs/docs/creating-a-sitemap.md

 plugins: [`gatsby-plugin-sitemap`]
 ````

-Above is the minimal configuration required to have it work.
-By default, the generated sitemap will include all of your site’s pages.
+This is all that's required to get a working sitemap with Gatsby!
+By default, the generated sitemap will include all of your site’s pages, but of course the plugin exposes options to configure this default functionality.

 ### Additonal Modification